rysealex/word-cloud-generator/README.md

 * **Interactive Definitions:** Hovering the mouse over a word in the generated image displays its definition (fetched from the Dictionary API) in the Matplotlib toolbar.
 * **Progress Indicator:** Shows a spinner animation during the word cloud generation process.
 * **Elapsed Time:** Displays the total time taken to generate the word cloud.
-* **Debug Mode (Optional):** When enabled, visualizes the padded bounding boxes around each placed word and spiral coordinate points in white, which can be helpful for understanding the collision detection.
+* **Debug Mode (Optional):** When enabled, visualizes the padded bounding boxes around each placed word and spiral coordinate points in red, which can be helpful for understanding the collision detection.
 * **Statistics Mode (Optional):** When enabled, prints the number of failed coordinate points during each word placement attempt to the terminal, providing insights into the algorithm's efficiency.

 ## Prerequisites